the-road-to-javascript/the-road-to-javascript/manuscript/javascript-fundamentals-three/index.md

 // { firstName: 'Sarah', lastName: 'Finnley' }
 ~~~~~~~

 In contrast to the other shown array methods, the `forEach` method does not return anything.
-The next section will dive more deeply into this noteworthy difference.
-Now, what about objects though?
+The next section will dive more deeply into this noteworthy difference, so stay tuned.

+Last but not least, what about objects?
 While arrays have an ordered list which can be iterated over in a loop/iteration or with an built-in array method, an object cannot be looped over that easily, because it has just key/value pairs.
 However, with the built-in `Object` we can turn these key/value pairs into a list of keys (or values):

 {title="index.js",lang="javascript"}
 ~~~~~~~